panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ### 2.2 Context to the rescue

-As a quick reminder, applying the React context requires 3 items: the context, the provider extracted from the context, and the consumer.
+As a quick reminder, applying the React context requires 3 actors: the context, the provider extracted from the context, and the consumer.

 Here's how the sample application would look when applying the context to it: